 Scope and costs for the programme

-LTI 2014 will be accounted for in accordance with “IFRS 2 – Share-based payments”.
+LTI 2013 will be accounted for in accordance with “IFRS 2 – Share-based payments”.
 IFRS 2 stipulates that the Share Awards should be expensed as personnel costs over the Vesting Period and will be accounted for directly against equity.
 Personnel costs in accordance with IFRS 2 do not affect the company’s cash flow.
 Social security costs will be expensed in the income statement according to UFR 7 during the Vesting Period.
-Payments of social security charges are secured for cash flow purposes through the exercise of warrants.
-The cost for LTI 2014 has been calculated assuming a share price at the time of implementation of the programme of SEK 114, that all participants (except for the managing director who will not participate in LTI 2014) acquire Investment Shares to the maximum level, that the Share Awards entitle to compensation for dividends and an employee turnover of 5 per cent.
+The social security costs are secured for cash flow purposes through the exercise of warrants.
+The cost for LTI 2013 has been calculated assuming a share price at the time of implementation of the programme of SEK 90, that all participants acquire Investment Shares to the maximum level, that the Share Awards entitle to compensation for dividends and an employee turnover of 5 per cent.
 For the calculation of the social security costs, an annual share price increase of 10 per cent has been assumed.
-In accordance with the above principles and assumptions, the cost for the LTI 2014 before tax assuming full achievement of the conditions for the Performance Share Awards, including the social security cost, is estimated to in total approximately SEK 36.8 million, which on an annual basis corresponds to approximately 8.6 per cent of Medivir’s total personnel costs for the financial year 2013.
+In accordance with the above principles and assumptions, the cost for the LTI 2013 before tax assuming full achievement of the conditions for the Performance Share Awards, including the social security cost, is estimated to in total approximately SEK 32 million, which on an annual basis corresponds to approximately 7.9 per cent of Medivir’s total personnel costs for the financial year 2012.

-Reference is made to the company’s annual report for 2013, note 5, for a description of Medivir’s other long-term share based incentive programmes.
+The costs are expected to have marginal effect on key ratios for the Medivir group.
+Reference is made to the company’s annual report for 2012, note 5, for a description of Medivir’s other long-term share based incentive programmes.

 Hedging arrangements and authorisation to issue warrants (item 17 b))

-To secure the completion of LTI 2014, the board proposes that the annual general meeting authorises the board to, during the period until the next annual general meeting, on one or several occasions, to resolve to issue, free of charge, in total a maximum of in total 385,359 warrants to wholly owned subsidiaries within the Medivir group.
+To secure the completion of LTI 2013, the board proposes that the annual general meeting authorises the board to, during the period until the next annual general meeting, on one or several occasions, to resolve to issue, free of charge, in total a maximum of in total 404,374 warrants to wholly owned subsidiaries within the Medivir group.
 Each warrant shall give the right to subscribe for one Series B share in Medivir at a subscription price corresponding to the share’s quota value.
-The warrants and shares issued through the exercise of the warrants shall be possible to dispose of to fulfill delivery of shares under LTI 2014 and to secure cash flows for certain payments in connection therewith, including payments of social security charges incurred by the group in connection with LTI 2014.
+The warrants and shares issued through the exercise of the warrants shall be possible to dispose of to fulfill delivery of shares under LTI 2013 and to secure cash flows for financing and other costs in connection therewith, including social security costs incurred by the group in connection with LTI 2013.